cpwere/cpwere/README.md

 the communication between the Banker Agent and the customer.

 My current passion includes AWS, Spring Boot, BigData - currently doing online courses on these as I'd love to work with these in the not so far future.
-I feel i'm more closer to that now than before.

 My previous job - I was a Systems Analyst at Discover - VitalityLife.
 The company is a UK based Life and Health insurance company that allows UK based customers (new & existing) to apply for Life insurance through a number of channels.